 ETF means exchange traded funds.
 These funds are not actively managed.
 Instead, they just follow exactly a particular stock market index.
 An index is a portfolio including shares of different companies that helps investors to assess the market performance.

-Note that ETF is a long term investment.
-It helps to grow your money in the long term (at least 10 years).
+Note that ETF is generally used as a long term investment.
+It may help to grow your money in the long term (at least 10 years).
 For example, you can use it as an investment for your retirement.
 However, you are free to buy and sell your ETF at any time.

 It is also common to invest in ETF with a savings plan, meaning that you invest a fixed amount monthly in your ETF.
-It is an easy and great way to increase your wealth in the long term.
+It is easy and may increase your wealth in the long term.

 Advantage of investing in ETF funds in Germany

-- Risk diversification: If you invest in the MSCI World ETF, your money is diversified to 1,600 different companies in 23 different countries without needing a lot of capital.
+- Risk diversification: For example, if you invest in the MSCI World ETF, your money is diversified to 1,600 different companies in 23 different countries without needing a lot of capital.

 - Low administration fees: There is no fund manager as the ETF is passively managed (just following an index).
 The total expense ratio (TER) is usually under 1%.

-- Low workload: It makes sense to buy and hold your ETF with a savings plan.
+- Low workload: You can buy and hold your ETF with a savings plan.
 No need to analyze each company’s performance all the time or decide what to buy and sell.
 It is a passive investment.

 Investment funds vs. ETF funds – What is better as an investment in Germany?